Recombinant Proteins

 Ectodysplasin A Receptor Human Recombinant, Sf9

-EDAR produced in Sf9 Baculovirus cells is a single, glycosylated polypeptide chain containing 413 amino acids (27-187a.a.) and having a molecular mass of 45.6kDa.
-(Molecular size on SDS-PAGE will appear at approximately 40-57kDa).
+EDAR, produced in Sf9 Baculovirus cells, is a single, glycosylated polypeptide chain consisting of 413 amino acids (27-187a.a.) with a molecular mass of 45.6 kDa.
+Note that on SDS-PAGE, the molecular size will appear at approximately 40-57 kDa.
+This EDAR protein is expressed with a 249 amino acid hIgG-His-tag at the C-Terminus and purified using proprietary chromatographic techniques.

 Shipped with Ice Packs